Welfare-Maximizing Pooled Testing

-Thus, the running time is given by $O(n G \bar{C})\leq O(n^2 \bar{C})$, since $G\leq n$.
-Then, we see that in order to approximately solve the dynamic programming with a polynomial run-time complexity bound, we should scale down (and round) the utility coefficients whose magnitude determines the running time of the program.
-We can achieve this by using identical arguments as in Section 3.2 of \cite{GOLDBERG2020}.
-We present the whole proof here for completeness.
+In what follows, we describe a modification of the utilities in order to approximately solve the dynamic programming with a polynomial running time.
+In order to achieve this, we need to scale down and round the utility coefficients whose magnitudes, through the upper bound~$\bar{C}$, determine the running time of the program.
+We can achieve this using identical arguments as in Section 3.2 of \cite{GOLDBERG2020}.
+We present the full proof here for completeness.